Remembering Staff Sergeant Jacob McMillan

 I hooked those stainless steel dog tags to my keyring so Jake would always be close.

-I flew back home to attend Jacob’s military funeral and to be the eulogist.
-Of all the stories I shared, everyone’s favorite was our flight adventure.
-Jacob’s mom, Ms. Kathy, handed me his dog tags.
+I flew back home to attend Jacob’s military funeral and to serve as his eulogist.
+Of all the stories I shared, the one people remembered the most was that flight.
+After the service, his mother placed his dog tags in my hand.
+A simple, devastating gift.
 Her incredibly thoughtful gesture during her immense grief moved me beyond words.
-I hooked those stainless steel dog tags to my keyring so Jake would always be close.
-This year marks the 20th anniversary of his death, yet every time I grab my keys to drive or pilot an airplane, I smile and think of our enduring friendship and the power of the memories we created.
+I clipped the stainless steel dog tags to my keyring so Jake would always be close.
+This year marks the 20th anniversary of his death.
+Every time I grab my keys—whether I’m heading out the door or up into the sky, I feel their weight and think of him.

 We pay homage to our fallen veterans when we keep their memory alive.
-We tell stories, place flags at their resting site, and in the case of Jake’s and my alma mater, Lafayette High School, they honored his service and sacrifice by renaming their annual wrestling tournament the “Jacob McMillan Wrestling Invitational.”
+We tell their stories.
+We place flags at their graves.
+And in the case of Jake’s and my alma mater, Lafayette High School, they renamed the annual wrestling tournament the “Jacob McMillan Wrestling Invitational.”

-Until I see my buddy again, I like to picture him in Valhalla.
-He’s earned his wings by now, and he’s doing impressive hammerheads.
+Until I see my buddy again, I like to imagine he’s somewhere above the clouds.
+He’s earned his wings by now.
+And he’s finally flying those hammerheads.

 Tucker Axum